- Perspectives

 We’ve started with a text editor—supporting writers with a secure, safe way to write together, away from the prying eyes of LLMs.
 But we also want to ensure that LLMs can’t trawl public content without consequence—with both technical and legal barriers protecting the integrity of publishing (and human integrity).

 The rapid advance of AI has exposed these challenges, to those who care to solve them.
 Should an industry fast losing its grip on the future and failing to protect authors allow the proliferation of tools that thrive on imitation for profit, distorting the essence of creativity?
-Technologists are misreading writers, operating under the assumption that creatives want shortcuts and superficial solutions—and that readers will care as little for the content they consume as they do for disposable plastic toys and knockoff beauty products.
+Technologists are misreading writers, operating under the assumption that creatives want shortcuts and superficial solutions; that readers care as little for the work they consume as they do for disposable plastic toys and knockoff beauty products.